plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 * 0 means leaves are _pinnately veined_ (one main vein runs down the long axis of the leaf blade), and
 * 1 means leaves are _palmately veined_ (several major veins meet at the base of the leaf).

-We will first use maximum likelihood to estimate the rates at which these two traits evolve under both an independent model (traits assumed to evolve independently) and a dependent model (the rates of change in one trait may differ depending on the state present in the other trait).
+First, we will use maximum likelihood to estimate the rates at which these two traits evolve under both an independent model (traits assumed to evolve independently) and a dependent model (the rates of change in one trait may differ depending on the state present in the other trait).

 To test whether these two traits are correlated, we will carry out Bayesian MCMC analyses and estimate the **marginal likelihood** under two models.
 The model (independent or dependent) with the higher marginal likelihood will be the preferred model.
-You will recall that we [discussed both of these models in lecture](https://gnetum.eeb.uconn.edu/courses/phylogenetics/17b-evol-correlation-annotated.pdf), and also discussed the [stepping-stone method](https://gnetum.eeb.uconn.edu/courses/phylogenetics/12-model-selection.pdf) that BayesTraits uses to evaluate models.
-You may wish to pull up those lectures to help answer the questions that you will encounter momentarily, as well as the BayesTraits manual.
+You will recall that we [discussed both of these models in lecture](https://gnetum.eeb.uconn.edu/courses/phylogenetics/2026-03-26-pagel94.pdf), and also discussed the [stepping-stone method](https://gnetum.eeb.uconn.edu/courses/phylogenetics/2026-03-05-model-selection.pdf) that BayesTraits uses to evaluate models.
+You may wish to pull up those lectures (as well as the BayesTraits manual) to help answer the questions that you will encounter momentarily.

-Then we will use reversible-jump MCMC to determine which of several thousand models is best.
+Second, we will use reversible-jump MCMC to determine which of several thousand models is best.
 This method effectively uses marginal likelihoods to choose among models, but has the advantage that you need not specify which models you are interested in comparing beforehand.

 Finally, I'll show you how to estimate the marginal posterior probabilities of different ancestral state combinations using BayesTraits.

 ## Maximum Likelihood: Independence model

-Type the following to start the BayesTraits program (assuming you are in the _btlab_ folder):
+:large_blue_diamond: Type the following to start the BayesTraits program (assuming you are in the _btlab_ folder):

-    ./BayesTraitsV4 pelly.tre pelly.txt
+    BayesTraitsV5 pelly.tre pelly.txt

 You should see this selection appear:

     Please select the model of evolution to use.
     1)	MultiState
     2)	Discrete: Independent
     3)	Discrete: Dependant
     4)	Continuous: Random Walk (Model A)
     5)	Continuous: Directional (Model B)
     6)	Continuous: Regression
     7)	Independent Contrast
     8)	Independent Contrast: Correlation
     9)	Independent Contrast: Regression
     10)	Discrete: Covarion
     12)	Fat Tail
     13)	Geo

-Press the 2 key and hit enter to select the Independent model.
+:large_blue_diamond: Press the 2 key and hit enter to select the Independent model.
 Now you should see these choices appear:

     Please Select the analysis method to use.
     1)	Maximum Likelihood.
     2)	MCMC

-Press the 1 key and hit enter to select maximum likelihood.
+:large_blue_diamond: Press the 1 key and hit enter to select maximum likelihood.
 Now you should see some output showing the choices you explicitly (or implicitly) made:

     Options:
     Model:                           Discrete: Independent